Hailey-Ross/hails-VideoOutput/README.md

 ```bash
 start chrome --app="https://yourdomain.com/video.html"
 ```
 ##### 📌 Note: This page is local-only.
-Visitors will only see their own webcam feed — it does not stream or broadcast.
+Visitors will only see their own webcam feed, it does not stream or broadcast.

 ## 🧰 Requirements
 - OBS Studio with Virtual Camera enabled